puskarpeter/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/uniconfig-node-manager/uniconfig_get_installed_devices/readme.md

 # RPC get-installed-nodes

-This RPC gets all the installed devices from a selected topology.
+This RPC returns all installed devices from a selected topology.
-If a topology is not specified, the output may contain devices from mulitple topologies (CLI, NETCONF, gNMI).
+If no topology is specified, the output may contain devices from multiple topologies (CLI, NETCONF, gNMI).

 ## RPC Examples

 ### Successful example

-RPC does not have any input and device 'testDevice' is installed in the NETCONF topology.
+The RPC has no input and a device called 'testDevice' is installed in the NETCONF topology.

 ```bash RPC Request
 curl --location --request POST 'http://localhost:8181/rests/operations/connection-manager:get-installed-nodes' \